Alexandria Williams-Reich, LMSW

 About me

-I entered the field because of the resistance towards mental health treatment I saw growing up—“just pray to stop being depressed” ring a bell?—as well as the lack of actual access to treatment for people who wanted it.
+I am open to working with clients of all faiths (or none at all!) but have most experience with Secular/Eclectic Spirituality, Protestant Christianity and African Traditional Religions.
 As a queer Southerner I understand the intersections of religion and mental health, and know how subconscious bias and fear of social rejection can keep us from seeking help.

 Practice Philosophy

 My approach to counseling acknowledges that treatment is as varied as humans are.
 Therapy focuses on the person’s goals and development, not the counselor’s desires for them.
 I am deeply compassionate, non-judgmental, and believe that the most effective therapy is truly collaborative between client and clinician.
-I work with clients across the lifespan but have most experience with children through young adults.
+I work with clients across the lifespan but have most experience with children-middle aged adults.
 I work with individuals as well as couples and families, and am open to clients with “non-traditional” family styles such as chosen families and non-monogamous relationships with or without children.

 I firmly believe that everyone should have the tools they need to live a fulfilling life and find freedom, no matter what that looks like to them.
 I fully recognize that our mental health is influenced by our experiences with racism, sexism, homo/transphobia, and classism and that without an introspective counselor, therapy can be influenced by them as well.